 - Reporting progress transparently, including setbacks

-- Evolving your approach based on new science and stakeholder feedback
+- Evolving your approach based on new evidence and stakeholder feedback

 To maintain credibility and drive improvement: